 Why we need the Excel Project Management Template (Motivation)

-- It tends to get a bit tiring when you have information spread across so many spreadsheets, and you want the latest status report or you just want to know how your project is doing.
+- It tends to get a bit tiring when you have information spread across so many spreadsheets.

 - It's very difficult to go to all the different spreadsheets and get the information.